JoeHowarth/trade-sim-v2/docs/devlog.md

 # Devlog

+## Thur 9/28/23
+[10:00 AM]
+I'm reducing the scope of this project!
+It will only be a tech demo, that shows the full architecture the real game will use.

+To that end, the components I need are:
+- Playback of history file
+- Output and input streaming for Simulation cli
+- Server streaming of current tick
+- Hosting
+- UI page for starting, saving, loading etc. a sim run
+- Rewrite the sim logic to use Bevy ECS (or at least evaluate)
+- Route-based agent behavior (not strictly needed, but come on...)

+Up first:
+- Fix rendering agents
+- Playback

+## Wed 9/27/23
+[11:47 AM] Late start, made soup and read at bequest cafe
+- Haven't been getting deep sleep and having some motivation issues
+- I like the architecture currently, but I'm worried there's too much focus on the UI and server glue compared to actually simulating things.
+- I also don't have a great idea what the UI should look like - mostly making it up as I go along which feels bad.
+- Might try working with figma a bit to mock out UI?
+Maybe that's a waste of time...

+What do I want from a UI?
+- Control what is displayed on nodes
+  - Choose map type
+  - Basic list of map types works, but what if they become too many like in EU4?
+  - Optional args
+    - Pop up?
+      - What about cycling between inputs? opening a pop up becomes irritating.
+      - Closes on submit by default, but have a toggle that keeps it open on submit?
+    - Inputs inline with map mode selector
+    - Could look funny..
+  - Save map modes w/ args for quick selection?
+    - Could encode mapmode into url?
+- Display for agents too, but less straightforward
+- Playback: pause, play, +/- speed, jump to tick
+- Start run
+  - Select existing input files
+  - Change some settings
+  - [Stretch] create whole input from scratch

+Todo:
+- [] Include agents in visualization
+  - [X] Agents endpoint
+  - [] Render agents
+- [] Make it play through whole history file

 ## Tue 9/26/23
 [8:44 AM] Today I want to build a "map mode" style network visualization system
 - Nodes can visualize data based off: